signebedi/gptty/README.md

 ## Installation

-You can install `gptty` on pip
+You can install `gptty` on pip:

 ```
 pip install gptty
 ```

-Now, you can run the chat with `gptty`.
+And then you can verify it is working by running `gptty --help`.

 You can also install from git: